borenstein-lab/MIMOSA2shiny/docs/package.md

 download_reference_data(seq_db = "Greengenes 13_5 or 13_8 OTUs", target_db = "RefSeq/EMBL_GEMs genomes and models")

 ```
 You can use the `save_to` argument to customize where these files are saved, but if you change this you will need to modify the `data_prefix` argument when running your MIMOSA2 analysis (see below).
+The result of this function should be to produce a directory called "data" containing a sub-directory called either "AGORA" or "embl_gems", which contains mapping data as well as a further subdirectory called "RxnNetworks" containing metabolic reference data for each taxon.

 If you would like to run an analysis using KEGG, you need to have a KEGG license and to download 3 files from the KEGG FTP server: annotated pathway reactions (filename *reaction_mapformula.lst*), reaction annotations (filename *reaction*), and reaction-KO links (filename *ko_reaction.list*).
 Then you can provide those files as input to the `generate_preprocessed_networks` function to set up the reference database for MIMOSA2.